Computer Information Systems

 Online Computer Information Systems Programs

-In 2018-2019, 1,595 schools offered a CIS program of some type.
+In the 2020-2021 academic year, 1,574 schools offered some type of computer information systems program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|